ni/nimi-python/docs/nidigital/class.rst

             :param start_label:

-                Pattern nane or exported pattern label from which to start bursting the pattern.
+                Pattern name or exported pattern label from which to start bursting the pattern.